azusakou/AbGraftBERT/README.md

 ## Pretrain a model on sequence data

-All preprocessed data was from [ABGNN](https://github.com/KyGao/ABGNN) For  training, we can run:
+All preprocessed data was from [ABGNN](https://github.com/KyGao/ABGNN), code is based on [ABGNN](https://github.com/KyGao/ABGNN).
+Thanks!
+For  training, we can run:
 ```shell
 bash pretrain-abbert.sh